 - 4.1 Introduction

-- 4.2 Learning Outcomes
+- 4.2 Intended Learning Outcomes

 - 4.3 General Evaluation Criteria for Information Retrieval Systems

-- 4.1.1.
-Relevance
+- 4.3.1 Relevance

-- 4.1.2.
-Recall and Precision
+- 4.3.2 Recall and Precision

-- 4.1.3.
-Exhaustivity and Specificity
+- 4.3.3 Exhaustivity and Specificity

 - 4.4 Evaluation Criteria for Online Systems

-- 4.4.1 Evaluation Criteria for Online Public Access Catalogue (OPAC)
+- 4.5 Evaluation Criteria for Online Public Access Catalogue (OPAC)

-- 4.4.2 Evaluation Criteria for Internet Retrieval Systems
+- 4.6 Evaluation Criteria for Internet Retrieval Systems

-- 4.4.3 Justification for the Evaluation of Information Retrieval Systems
+- 4.7 Justification for the Evaluation of Information Retrieval Systems

-- 4.5 Summary
+- 4.8 Summary

-- 4.6 Glossary

-- 4.7 References/Further Reading
+- 4.9 References/Further Reading/Web Resources

-- 4.8 Possible Answers to Self-Assessment Exercises (SAEs)

 The choice to use or adopt an information retrieval system is dependent on its effectiveness.
 Such effectiveness is determined by several factors and functionalities which includes recall, precision, relevance, exhaustively and specificity amongst others.
-The importance of an effective retrieval system cannot be overemphasized as it has the capability to promote user happiness.
+The importance of an effective retrieval system cannot be overemphasised as it has the capability to promote user happiness.
 When a retrieval system retrieves relevant information in timely fashion, users of such system is bound to be happy.
 Thus, making relevance of the result as an important factor in evaluating a retrieval system is crucial.
 This unit therefore focuses on the different evaluation criteria for information retrieval systems, online systems, Online Public Access Catalogue (OPAC), and Internet System.

-- i.
-Explain the evaluation criteria for online systems - ii.
-Identify the general evaluation criteria for information retrieval systems - iii.
-Justify the need for the evaluation of information retrieval systems
+- explain the evaluation criteria for online systems - identify the general evaluation criteria for information retrieval systems - justify the need for the evaluation of information retrieval systems.